abdirashidexe/centroid-finder/dockerPlan.md

 1. What base docker image will you use?
 (Do research online and with AIs!)

+Our base docker image is: node:20-bullseye

+✅ Pros:
+- Stable, well-supported Linux base.
+- Installing Java is simple: apt-get install openjdk-17-jre.
+- Most Java programs will work 100% reliably.
+- Easier to debug — includes more Linux tools by default.

+⚠️ Cons:
+- Bigger (~300–400 MB).
+- Slightly slower to build and push.

+🐸 Relevance to Salamander:
+- Best balance between simplicity and reliability.
+- You get Node preinstalled and can easily add Java.
+- Very low chance of binary or runtime issues.

 2. How will you make sure that both node and Java can run in your image?

 3. How will you test your Dockerfile and image?